s4ke/Master-Thesis/src/md/021-functionalprogramming.md

     multiply :: a -> a -> a
 ~~~~

-With this class in place, we can then introduce instances -- implementations of the
+With this definition, we can then introduce instances -- implementations of the
 contract -- for specific types.
 For example, the instance for `Int`,
-`Multiplicable Int`, can be defined as
+`Multiplicable Int`, can be written as

 ~~~~{.haskell
     }